carta/postgres_audit_triggers/README.md

 ```

 This middleware will add metadata to the audit row.
 To send metadata, the client must send a
-`POSTGRES_AUDIT_TRIGGERS_META` header in the request to your Django view.
+`Postgres-Audit-Triggers-Meta` header in the request to your Django view.
 The data within
 that header must be JSON serializable to a python dictionary.

 - Run migrations: `python manage.py migrate postgres_audit_triggers`